opendocsg/slw-judgments-backfill/2008_SGHC_10/report.md

 51     For an offence of gang robbery under s 395, B1 was sentenced to seven years’ imprisonment and 12 strokes of the cane.

-52     In _Robert Anak Imbak v PP_ [2002] SGDC 326, the accused was 18 years of age.
+52     In _Robert Anak Imbak v PP_ <span class="citation">[2002] SGDC 326</span>, the accused was 18 years of age.
 He pleaded guilty to a charge of gang robbery under s 395 with another charge of gang robbery being taken into consideration.
 On the day of the incident, the accused and his accomplices were having drinks at a park when they spotted two men walking towards them.
 One of the accomplices suggested robbing them.
 The others agreed and they surrounded and attacked the victims and relieved them of their wallets and handphones.
 The accused had no antecedents.
 The District Court did not find the accused’s age to be of substantial mitigating value in itself and sentenced him to seven years’ imprisonment and 12 strokes of the cane.

 53     In _Ramachandran s/o Arulmani v PP_ (MA 247/2000/01), the accused pleaded guilty to a charge of robbery with common intention under s 392 read with s 34.
 The victim’s head was covered with a jacket and she was assaulted.
 She was robbed of cash and valuables amounting to $3,658.
 The accused there had various antecedents for theft, theft of motor vehicles, desertion, traffic offences and affray.
 He also pleaded guilty to a charge of corruption which was committed when he offered an accomplice a bribe to refrain from implicating him in the robbery.
 He said he had been inebriated and was not the initiator of the robbery.
 He was sentenced to five years’ imprisonment and 12 strokes for